Patrick Thomas O'Reilly: Bishop of Springfield

 During his time as bishop, the Catholic population of the diocese increased from 90,000 to 200,000; its priests from 43 to 196; its religious women from 12 to 321.
 O'Reilly laid the cornerstones of nearly 100 church, school or buildings.
 The hospital of the Sisters of Providence of Holyoke and the orphanages at Holyoke, Massachusetts, and Worcester, Massachusetts, were begun during his administration.
 O'Reilly persuaded the Sisters of Charity and the Sisters of Notre Dame de Namur to set up congregations in the diocese.
 Mercy Hospital in Springfield developed from a Holyoke mission of the Sisters of Providence of St. Vincent de Paul.

 According to author Stephen Kiltonic, O'Reilly was described as tall with "very kind gray eyes that would twinkle with humor".
 "The old folks, who remember him, speak of his quiet but convincing eloquence, his constant affability and kindness, his abiding trust in God that, to every cloud, gave a silver lining."
 Author William Byrne described O'Reilly as a supportive manager of his priests, allowing them to make decisions on their own.

+Death

 Patrick O’Reilly died in Springfield of nephritis on May 28, 1892; businesses in Springfield closed for the day.
 He was buried in the vault below St. Michael's Cathedral in Springfield.